Xila-Project/.github/profile/ReadMe.md

 # 📬 Introduction

-Xila is a lightweight operating system designed for embedded devices, similar to [Contiki](https://github.com/contiki-os/contiki "Contiki") or [TinyOS](https://github.com/tinyos/tinyos-main "TinyOS").
+Xila is a lightweight **operating system** designed for **embedded devices**, similar to [Contiki](https://github.com/contiki-os/contiki "Contiki") or [TinyOS](https://github.com/tinyos/tinyos-main "TinyOS").
 Its primary objective is to provide a standardized a simple API, enabling seamless integration of various software components into a single ecosystem.
 The portability of Xila is straightforward, requiring only the rewriting of the hardware abstraction layer.

+Currently, Xila is **in development**, and the API is subject to change. **Do not use for critical applications.**

 ## 💭 Inspired by :